ChristianKlass/home-media-server/readme.md

 volumes:
   - './config/grafana/plugins:/var/lib/grafana/plugins:rw'
 ```
-> TODO: Eventually, I want to set up a MYSQL database so that Grafana can use it.
-But not so soon, I guess :P

 ## Media server
 **Note:** For most of these apps, you'll need to first expose their port using the `docker-compose.yml` so that you can access the web UI.
 You can do this with the `ports` key: